 1. Grow and sell plants

 You might be growing plants right now to make your garden look lusher.
 But have you ever considered growing and selling plants as a small business?

 Plant businesses continue to thrive as more and more people show interest in taking care of plants.
 And while there are plenty of plant sellers already, you can still have a share of that profit if you start now.

 If you want to earn from plants, pick species that are fast-growing, low-maintenance, and can propagate easily.
 Indoor and outdoor plants, as well as shrubs, baby trees, and flowering plants, can be potted up individually for sale.

-Some plants you can grow and sell are:
+Some plants you can grow and sell include:

 How do I start a plant business?

 Once you’re cleared for business, you can start small.
-You can sell directly from your garden, participate in weekend markets, or spread the word through your immediate network – all while asking for their feedback so you can improve your enterprise.
+You can sell directly from your garden, participate in weekend markets, or promote your business through word-of-mouth – all while asking for customer feedback to improve your enterprise.